GeorgeMichael74/Fliesenleger/README.md

 Run the app in development mode.

-open http://localhost:5173/ to view it in your browser.
+Open http://localhost:5173/ to view it in your browser.